• Privacy Policy

 Short ribs braising in red wine with herbs and vegetables

-Let it be.
+Let it be and let it rest.
 Check on the meat occasionally, but do not disturb it with so much as one single flip.
 Once it is almost falling off the bone, pull the meat gently out of the liquid, and cool it overnight.
-This allows the meat to retain moisture, structure and that succulence you just spent hours creating.
-Braised dishes are best if served the day after cooking, but I’ve never regretted enjoying the meat immediately.

 Braised beef short rib with no meat on it, and sauce dripping off.